Arkansas Lien Waiver Rules

 There is no statutory provision or case law in Arkansas that prohibits waiving future lien rights through contract.
 And there are cases suggesting this is allowed.

-Lien waivers are not regulated in Arkansas, and case law suggests that these documents (also called lien releases or releases) are treated just like any other contractual document.
+Lien waivers are not regulated in Arkansas.
+However, case law suggests that these documents (also called lien releases or releases) are treated just like any other contractual document.
 When it comes to contracts, parties can agree to pretty much anything they want so long as the agreement is clear, and not contrary to public policy.

 In Arkansas, therefore, when parties exchange a lien waiver, they ought to look very closely at what is being agreed upon.
 While it may be tempting to try and use the lien waiver moment to gain new legal rights, all participants should be careful since there are public policy protections in favor of contractors, subcontractors, and suppliers with respect to their lien rights.